MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 - Use meaningful milestone names to indicate when you're evaluating the workload.
 - Use the notes feature on questions and on recommendations to capture any specifics that you want to discuss with the workload team.
 - Rather than answering the 60 questions across all five pillars in one assessment, consider taking the assessment one pillar at a time, staggered by month.
 Be sure to include the name of the pillar in the assessment's name.
-- Whenever your proposed solution or service costs additional money, clearly mention it in your report.
+- Whenever your proposed solution or service costs additional money, clearly mention it.
 - Start remediating issues which have the highest reward-effort ratio as they provide quick wins.
 Check below for further details.

-## Recommendation for final report
+## How to report assessment results and get buy-in
 ### Executive summary
 Executive summary has to be understandable by all types of audiences, as well as give a 50,000-foot view of the whole thing.
 Address following questions:
 - What is this report about?
 - What did you assess?
 (Pillars, etc.)
 - How did you do the assessment?
 (Workshops, hands-on investigation, etc.)
-- Why are you using Microsft Azure?
+- Why are you using Microsoft Azure?
 What are the key takeaways?
-For example, what are your main issues?
+What are your main issues?
 What have you done well?
 - What is your solution?
 How are you trying to overcome those issues?
 - What are the milestones to improve the situation?
 Briefly summarize what each milestone will achieve.